mmeyrat/MiniGolf-VR/README.md

 #  MiniGolf VR

-As a school project, we created a virtual reality game using Unity.
+We created a virtual reality game using Unity, as part of a school project.
 The game is intended for the Occulus Quest, and has only be tested on it.

 ## Description